 A word about the editing: When we started these back in 2009, I was a hard-core technical writer and I abhorred the use of first person.
 In technical writing, that is usually a big nono and I took these challenge writeups to be in the technical nature.
 When our contributors would submit their material, I’d convert all their first person information to third person narrative.
 Sometimes it would present challenges to make the phrasing less awkward, but I made it work.
 However, when Rob would present it on the web site, he’d convert them back to first person!
 After a few years of this, he finally convinced me to go with first person since these were the words of the contributors and not simply dry technical descriptions.
 Roger, my partner in crime was neutral but saw it both ways and it was up to me to make any changes.
 I finally relented and realized that though it went against everything I knew about technical writing, these challenges aren’t technical papers!
 A lot of that stemmed from when we used to quote references in each challenge.
 We since realized that references were not only unnecessary, but opened us up to legal and copywrite issues.
 So in each of the challenges below, I’ve not only converted all of the older challenges to first person, I’ve deleted all of the references.

 Secondly, you will notice there are no brand names mentioned with few notable exceptions.
 That’s where I draw the line and refuse to budge.
 The last thing I wanted to do was turn the Challenge into a TeleVue or Brandon or Zambuto or Meade love fest or product indorsement.
 There’s enough of that nonsense out there already.
 I’m also hypersensitive to one particular brand and don’t want to perpetuate that any more than it is already.
 You can read more about that on my Astronomy page if you care.
-Equipment brings out the “passionate” people, the politically correct term for it.
-I have a less polite term for it, but won’t mention it here.
+Equipment brings out the “passionate” people, the politically correct term.
+I have a less polite word for it, but won’t mention it here.
 If you want to see what I’m talking about, just go to the Equipment forum on Cloudy Nights and you’ll soon figure out what I’m talking about.
 For that matter, just look at most of the Deep Sky Observing threads at Cloudy Nights and you’ll see brand names liberally sprinkled throughout almost every entry.
 That’s not the purpose of this project and never will be.
 I’ve done my best to edit all of that out.
 What you get is the size and type of telescope, the length and magnification of eyepiece (if available), and that’s it.
 I’ve had to compromise with the camera equipment simply because I don’t know enough about it to generalize.
 Until I do, the model and brands stay in there.
 In that case, the camera equipment doesn’t usually lead to the crazy arguments caused by other brand names anyway, as far as I know.
 The Challenge is about observing, not equipment!

 The Challenges, as presented here and on Roger’s site, are in a slightly different format than what you see on the LVAS site.
 Rob Lambert has edited them down to his personal preferences and for web expediency for the LVAS site.
 He used to plug them in as HTML.
 Now as .pdf versions, he’s compressed them and deleted repeat information.
 What you get here are the full versions.
 Each is a stand-alone file so that no matter where you jump into the challenge, you know what’s going on.
-I have also not compressed the images as much (except the images of the contributors) so you can see them better.
+I’ve also not compressed the images as much (except the images of the contributors) so you can see them better.

 They’re presented below in .pdf format.
 Just click on each one to download it.